Rutgers Scarlet Knights: Notable athletes

-Rutgers Rowing has produced an exceptional number of Olympians and National Team members who have won Olympic Medals and World Championships.
-Tom Price and Charlie Logg won Olympic Gold in the 1952 Summer Olympics.
-In total, Rutgers Rowing alumni have won at least 15 Olympic and World Championship titles and numerous other Olympic and World Championship silver and bronze medals.
+Rutgers rowing has produced an exceptional number of Olympians and national team members who have won Olympic medals and World Championships.
+Tom Price and Charlie Logg won gold in the 1952 Summer Olympics.
+In total, Rutgers rowing alumni have won at least 15 Olympic and World Championship titles, and numerous other Olympic and World Championship silver and bronze medals.

-Other Rutgers Rowing Olympians and National Team members include:
+Other Rutgers rowing Olympians and national team members include: